-There’s a small older man with a small dog who used to sit on this bench, or the other one directly across the trail from it.
-He would greet people and wish them a good day.
+A small older man with a small dog used to sit on this bench, or the other one directly across the trail from it.
+He would greet people and wish them well.
 The first few times I saw him, he was smoking.
-The smell was strong, and while I wanted to feel differently, I wondered how the smoke could be so intensely strong and displeasing and thinking “Well, my day would be better if you weren’t smoking it up.”
-I would give him my best effort at a smile, but the irritation was probably evident in my body language.
+The smell was strong, and while I wanted to feel differently, I wondered how the smoke could be so intensely strong and displeasing.
+I was thinking “Well, my day would be better if you weren’t smoking it up.”
+I would give him my best effort at a smile, but the irony!
+The irritation was probably evident in my body language.

-Until next time, here’s hoping you find it easy to feel the glory in your days, and… do, Have a glorious day!
+Until next time, here’s hoping you find it easy to feel the glory in your days.